ymz-ncnk/musgo/README.md

 Now you can see `Foo.musgen.go` and `MyString.musgen.go` files in the `foo` folder.
 Pay attention to the location of the generated files.
 The data type and the code generated for it must be in the same package.
 Let's write some tests.
-Create `foo_test.go` file.
+Create a `foo_test.go` file:
 ```
 foo/
  |‒‒‒...